agaif/Triangulations-like-OP2/README.md

 + A file **symmetry_group.dat** describing the symmetry group $G$ in the standard format.
 + A file **triang.dat** describing a $d$-dimensional pure simplicial complex $K$ in the standard format.
 + The program asks the user whether to look for distinguished triples or not. <br/>
-**Remark.** The reason for this request is that the procedure for finding the distinguished triples works correctly only when $K$ is a combinatorial manifold and $n=3d/2+3$.
+**Remark.** The reason for this question is that the procedure for finding the distinguished triples works correctly only when $K$ is a combinatorial manifold and $n=3d/2+3$.
 Nevertheless, computing the $\nu$-parameters may be useful in other situations as well.

 **Output data:**